Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

 This geometric consideration is illustrated in Fig. \ref{fig:gaussian_bearing}.

 Thus, for our 3D case an approximation ${\sigma}_{\beta ij}^{'}$ of the standard deviation ${\sigma}_{\beta ij}$ of the above distribution can be obtained as

-Next, we modify the proportional action corresponding to $\left( {\vect{p}_{ij}^{dT}} \mat{S}^T \vect{p}_{ij}^m\right)$ for an equivalent effect, as with eq. (\ref{eq:level_limit_3d}), (\ref{eq:level_limit_orientation}), and (\ref{eq:level_limit_3d_combined}).
-We obtain a restrained modification of $\vect{p}_{ij}^m$ by rotating it in a horizontal plane towards the horizontal projection of $\vect{p}_{ij}^d$, in the sense of the shortest angle.
+Next, we modify the proportional action corresponding to $\left( {\vect{p}_{ij}^{dT}} \mat{S}^T \vect{p}_{ij}^m\right)$ for an equivalent effect as eq. (\ref{eq:level_limit_3d}) and (\ref{eq:level_limit_3d_combined}).
+We obtain a restrained modification of $\vect{p}_{ij}^m$ by rotating it in the horizontal plane towards the horizontal projection of $\vect{p}_{ij}^d$, in the sense of the shortest angle.
 Therefore,